lotify/ticket_universe/README.md

 # Ticket Universe
-A toolset to generate a universe of unique ticket codes in Python 3.x.
+A command line interface and library to generate a universe of unique ticket codes in Python 3.x.

 ## Installation
-The ticket universe can be installed via pip: `pip install ticket-universe`.
+Ticket Universe can be installed via pip:

+`pip install ticket-universe`

-## Examples
+## Usage
+Ticket Universe can be used as library and as command line interface.

+### Command line interface
+The ticket universe cli provides a means to generate a universe and write it to stdout or file.

+To generate a universe of ticket codes to standard out:

+`ticket-universe fixed:ltfy- numeric numeric numeric numeric`

+To write the same universe to a csv file:

+`ticket-universe fixed:ltfy- numeric numeric numeric numeric > out.csv`

+### Library
 ```python
 from ticket_universe.position import FixedPosition, AlphaPosition, NumericPosition, RangedPosition
 from ticket_universe.universe import Universe